-"A projected change for the active Army program is a decrease in the number of military occupational skills on the list for bonuses," Luplow said.
+"A projected change for the active Army program is a decrease in the number of military occupational skills on the list for bonuses," said Luplow.
 "However, in some of the most critical MOSs there will be an increase in the amount of money being paid."

-"The last day for Reservists to re-enlist under the current bonus was [March 5, 2009]," Schwann said.
+"The last day for Reservists to re-enlist under the current bonus was March 5, 2009," said Schwann.
 "Once the new list is published, those bonuses from the new list will be used."

 The robust bonus payment system used in the current retention program has also made an enormous impact on changes in the retention process.

 The Army's annual retention goal for fiscal 2009 was set at 65,500.
-According to Luplow, the Army has already reenlisted more than 40,000 Soldiers in just the last five months.
+According to Luplow, the Army has already reenlisted over 40,000 Soldiers in just the last five months.

 Soldiers who are thinking about re-enlisting should make prompt decisions about their careers in the military.

-"Because the Army is ahead of its retention goal, expect restrictions," Luplow said.
-"One of the restrictions is the implementation of the ninety-day window."
+"Because the Army is ahead of its retention goal, expect restrictions," said Ludlow.
+"One of the restrictions is the implementation of the 90-day window."

 The 90-day window means if any Soldier gets within 90 days of their current reenlistment, they will not be able to re-enlist without an exception to policy letter.

-"If a Soldier does not take action before those ninety days, the Department of the Army retention figures the Soldier probably does not want to re-enlist.
+"Soldiers should know their end time service date 24 months prior to reenlistment," said Luplow.
+"If a Soldier does not take action before those 90 days, the Department of the Army retention figures the Soldier probably does not want to re-enlist."

-"We are keeping more Soldiers than expected," Luplow said.
-"This could possibly be the last deployment here for the First Cavalry Division, which can be a huge factor in the decision of many Soldiers who want to re-enlist."
+"We are keeping more Soldiers than expected," said Luplow.
+"This could possibly be the last deployment here for the 1st Cavalry Division, which can be a huge factor in the decision of many Soldiers who want to re-enlist."